Ozzie Albies Player Props: Braves vs. Reds

 Ozzie Albies At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 60th, his on-base percentage ranks 102nd, and he is 17th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 61st, his on-base percentage ranks 100th, and he is 21st in the league in slugging.

-- Albies is batting .292 with two homers during his last outings and is on a four-game hitting streak.
+- Albies will look to extend his five-game hitting streak.
+He's batting .333 with two homers over the course of his last games.

-- In 21.6% of his games this season, he has hit a long ball, and 5.5% of his trips to the plate.
+- In 21.3% of his games this year, he has hit a long ball, and 5.4% of his trips to the plate.

-- In 29 games this season (39.2%), Albies has picked up an RBI, and in 16 of those games (21.6%) he had two or more.
-He has also driven in three or more of his team's runs in six contests.
+- In 38.7% of his games this year, Albies has picked up at least one RBI.
+In 16 of those games (21.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.